rafaelab/ppInteractions/README.md

 Make sure to add the path where ppInteractions.py is created to your PYTHONPATH, if you want to expose it globally.
 Alternatively, this can be hard-coded in your python script.

+## Requirements

+This code is a plugin for CRPropa 3.
+More information can be found [here](https://github.com/CRPropa/CRPropa3/) and in the paper:

+- Alves Batista et al. J. Cosmol.
+Astropart.
+Phys.
+05 (2016) 038. [arXiv:1603.07142](https://arxiv.org/abs/1603.07142)

+- Alves Batista et al. J. Cosmol.
+Astropart.
+Phys.
+09 (2022) 035. [arXiv:2208.00107](https://arxiv.org/abs/2208.00107)

+The code requires C++11 and CMake 3.14+

+## Physics

+The interaction and spectra of secondary particles are parametrised following:

+- Kelner, Aharonian, Bugayov.
+Phys.
+Rev. D 74 (2006) 034018. (see also erratum: PRD 79 (2009) 039901).

+- Kafexhiu, Aharonian, Taylor, Vila.
+Phys.
+Rev. D 90 (2014) 123014.

+This implementation is devised to yield efficient *approximate* results using simple parametrisations.
+The production of secondaries does not conserve energy at each interaction, only statistically.

+In general, the `NucleusNucleusInteraction` module produces mesons (pions, eta).
+The `ParticleDecay` model performs the actual decays of these particles.
+Therefore, both of these modules must be included in the simulation.

+## To-do

+- For now this module only performs proton-proton interactions, but it will soon be extended for nucleus-nucleus interactions.

 ## Disclaimer

 This program is provided 'as is', without warranties of any kind.
 Please use your discernement to interpret the results obtained with it.